chipoli1/AnalyzeBloodwork/README.md

 ## Serum Cortisol Parameter
 #### *What does the serum cortisol parameter in a CBC blood test tell you?*
 > ##### A cortisol test is used to help diagnose disorders of the adrenal gland.
 It does so by measuring the blood level of a stress hormone called cortisol.
+Cortisol plays an important role in stress response, infection control, blood sugar regulation, blood pressure maintenance, and metabolic regulation.

 #### *What is the normal range for serum cortisol?*
-> ##### The normal range for serum cortisol (in the mornings) is 7-28 μg/dL.
+> ##### The normal range for serum cortisol (in the mornings when cortisol levels are at their highest) is 7-28 μg/dL.

 ###### https://medlineplus.gov/lab-tests/cortisol-test/
 ###### https://emedicine.medscape.com/article/2088826-overview